jesuseusse/aws-lambda-gemini-api/README.md

 ## Project structure

-- `src/app.py`: Lambda handler that fetches the Gemini API key from SSM, calls Gemini, and returns images in base64 (defaults to the `gemini-2.5-pro` model when none is provided)
+- `src/app.py`: Lambda handler that fetches the Gemini API key from SSM, calls Gemini, and returns multimodal content (images as base64 and/or text snippets).
+Defaults to the `gemini-2.0-flash-preview-image-generation` model when none is provided.
 - `template.yaml`: SAM template to deploy the function and expose an HTTP endpoint
 - `.github/workflows/deploy.yaml`: workflow that runs tests and deploys with SAM
 - `requirements.txt`: production dependencies packaged with the function